 Leadership in energy and environmental design

 Leadership in Energy and Environmental Design (LEED) was developed by the US as a green building certification program, "to optimize use of natural resources, promote regenerative and restorative strategies, maximize the positive and minimize the negative environmental and human health impacts of the building industry while providing high quality indoor environments for building occupants."
-Staff is working to complete the LEED page to provide information about LEED requirements and the alternative LEED Performance Program.
-This page is coming soon!
+Information about LEED requirements and the alternative LEED Performance Program are available through the City's LEED webpage.

 Every three years, cities and counties across the state adopt the new Building Standards Code (Standards) or Title 24 of the California Code of Regulations.
 Cities and counties may adopt building codes more advanced than those required by the state, which are known as reach codes.

 Waste diversion is a way to reduce the amount of recyclable, compostable, and otherwise reusable materials going to landfills or incinerators.
 To aid in this effort, the City has adopted requirements in the Bayfront Area that applicants provide zero waste management plans (ZWMP).
 The ZWMP illustrate how project teams will reduce, recycle and compost wastes from the demolition, construction and occupancy phases of the building.
 Staff is working to complete the ZWMP page to provide information about these requirements.
 This page is coming soon!

 Water efficiency and resiliency